djacob65/maggot-mkdocs/docs/presentation.md

 **3** - The web interface for entering metadata is entirely built on the basis of [definition files](../definitions/).
 <a href="javaScript:;" class="extra-js extra-show-js">&nbsp;&nbsp; :octicons-chevron-down-16:</a><span class="extra-more extra-hide-more">
 The metadata is thus distributed according to the different sections chosen, each constituting a tab.
 Mandatory fields are marked with a red star and must be documented in order to be able to generate the metadata file (see <a href="../images/entry_fig.png" data-lightbox="fig1">screenshot 1</a> & <a href="../images/entry_fig2.png" data-lightbox="fig5">screenshot 2</a>).
 The entry of metadata governed by a controlled vocabulary (<i>dictionary, thesaurus or ontology</i>) is done by autocompletion.
-Once the mandatory fields (at least) and other recommended fields (the best) have been entered, the metadata file can be generated in JSON format.
+Once the mandatory fields (at least) and other recommended fields (at best) have been entered, the metadata file can be generated in JSON format.
 </span><a href="javaScript:;" class="extra-js-2 extra-hide-js">&nbsp; :octicons-chevron-up-16: </a>

 **4** - The file generated in JSON format must be placed in the [storage space](../infrastructure) reserved for this purpose.